For surgeons and clinicians

 Who can access the data?

-Reports will contain aggregate (unidentifiable) data only.
-Surgeons will receive reports of their own identifiable patient data.
+Public reports contain aggregate (unidentifiable) data only.
+Surgeons/clinicians will receive reports of their own identifiable patient data.
 Sites will receive reports of their own aggregate data but no identifiable patient data.
-Patients can apply to the Registry Coordinator to access their own data and researchers can apply to the Steering Committee to access aggregate data.
+Patients can apply to the ABDR team to access information about their device and researchers can apply to the ABDR team to access aggregate data.
 However, all requests must be compliant with the Data Access and Publication Policy.

 How can I access registry data for research purposes?

-Researchers wishing to access aggregate (de-identified) data should apply to the Steering Committee.
-The Registry will be acknowledged as the source of data, but researchers will not list all contributing surgeons.
+Researchers wishing to access aggregate (de-identified) data should contact the ABDR.
+Applications are reviewed by the ABDR Research and Data Sharing Sub-Committee.
+All requests must be compliant with the Data Access and Publication Policy.
+The registry will be acknowledged as the source of data, but researchers will not list all contributing surgeons/clinicians.